POPPY & FFION

 • Stretch marks on the skin that are not related to weight gain or loss

-Other signs are harder to detect.
-Harder-to-detect signs of Marfan syndrome include heart problems, especially those related to the aorta, the large blood vessel that carries blood away from the heart to the rest of the body.
-Other signs can include sudden lung collapse and eye problems, including severe nearsightedness, dislocated lens, detached retina, early glaucoma, and early cataracts.
+Other signs are harder to detect and may manifest as heart problems, especially those related to the aorta - the large blood vessel that carries blood away from the heart to the rest of the body.
+Some signs can include sudden lung collapse and eye problems - including severe near-sightedness, dislocated lens, detached retina, early glaucoma, and early cataracts.
 Special tests are often needed to detect these features.

 Source: https://www.marfan.org/about/signs